 Ethembeni School was established in October 1984 by the former Department of Education and Training, as a State Subsidised Special School for learners with physical disabilities.
-Established in 1989 the school initially took over for The Blind and Partially-Sighted Students from Vuleka School for The Deaf & Blind.
+In 1989 the school took over for The Blind and Partially-Sighted learners from Vuleka School for The Deaf & Blind.

-At our current capacity, The Ethembeni School caters for physically disabled and visually impaired children from all over Kwa-Zulu Natal, Kingdom of the Zulu (South Africa).
-This is the reason that all of our students are boarding with the school.
-Parents have sacrificed the distance between themselves and their children, to provide their kids with the best possible education available to them.
+At our current capacity, Ethembeni School caters for physically disabled and visually impaired children from all over Kwa-Zulu Natal, Kingdom of the Zulu (South Africa).

-Our Goal, to create highly educated members of society who are proactive, ready and able to be the difference in the South Africa which will be handed to them.
-A South Africa which may not be as kind or forgiving as we expected it to be.
+Our Goal, to create highly educated members of society who are proactive, ready and able to make a difference in South Africa.
 The name Ethembeni means “Place of Hope” and the motto Phila Ufunde means “Live and Learn”.
-It is thanks to our phenomenal staff members and dedicated contributors that we are still here today and are forever grateful to be a part of the process of helping 300 kids every year in reaching their full potential.
+It is thanks to our phenomenal staff members and dedicated contributors that we are still here today and are forever grateful to be a part of the process of helping 250 learners every year in reaching their full potential.

 Thank you so much for taking the time showing interest in our school.